Contents

 Webflow design system best practices

-Following best practices for managing components will improve efficiency and ensure better project scalability.
+Following best practices for managing components will improve efficiency and ensure better project scalability.- Create components for frequently used elements like headers and buttons.

 - Use clear naming conventions to differentiate components.